MicrosoftDocs/quantum-docs/articles/provider-support-rigetti.md

 # Support Policy for Rigetti in Azure Quantum

 This article describes the Microsoft support policy that applies when you use the Rigetti provider in Azure Quantum.
-The article applies to any of the targets under this provider.
+The article applies to any of the [targets](xref:microsoft.quantum.providers.rigetti#targets) offered by the Rigetti provider.

 If you're using the Rigetti provider and experience unexpected issues, you can contact the Azure Support team for help